ApogeeCorp/autopilot/README.md

 ## Analytics Driven Automation

 Autopilot is an automated application runtime monitoring engine built for stateful applications deployed in Kubernetes.
-It has a set of modules built for analyzing the metrics from various popular stateful applications such as Postgres, Cassandra, ELK, Redis, Kafka and so on.
-Based on the analysis of the metrics, Autopilot can take automated actions on ensuring the 5 9's availability and performance of the application.
+It implements a rule based analytical engine that is provided a set of application level conditions to monitor and the action to take if if the conditions trigger.
+These conditions are typically based on metrics/logs/traces from various popular stateful applications such as Postgres, Cassandra, ELK, Redis, Kafka and so on.
+Autopilot can correlate the metrics all the way down to the metrics exported at the system level (block devices, storage provides, node CPU and memory consumption).
+Based on the the root cause analysis of the metrics, Autopilot can output actions, ensuring 5 nines availability and performance of stateful applications.

-Autopilot leverages [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to guide its application runtime management engine.
+Autopilot relies on Kubernets primitives and is self contained.
+Autopilot input rules and output actions are well defined [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that guide its application runtime management engine.

 ## What Autopilot does